 We can partner with the giants and still beat them at the customer layer.

-Folium can use major model labs, cloud services, productivity AI, CRM agents, automation platforms, open-source frameworks, and local runtimes.
+Folium can use major model providers, cloud services, productivity AI, CRM agents, automation platforms, open-source frameworks, and local runtimes.
 That is a strength.
 We are not locked into one vendor's worldview, pricing model, data path, or product roadmap.

 The customer does not need another vendor demanding loyalty.
 The customer needs someone loyal to the business outcome.
 Folium's job is to choose the right parts, assemble them, prove them, govern them, and keep improving them.